Paul, Weiss has valiantly defended the coffers and reputations of

 had helped start.

 firm to hire a black associate and was the first major New York law

 firm to make a woman partner.
-The words of
+The words of longtime partner Simon

-statement of principles: "We are sensitive to the fact that we practice in New York City,
+"We are sensitive to the fact that we practice in New York City,

-which is a pluralistic community and the
+which is a pluralistic community and the major international and

-community."
-Paul, Weiss continues to make serious efforts to hire and retain a diverse mix
+continues to make serious efforts to hire and retain a diverse mix

 of lawyers and support staff through the work of the firm's

-Diversity Committee and programs such as its
+Diversity Committee and programs such as its annual Diversity

-Kill a Mockingbird) before the United States Supreme Court.
+Mockingbird) before the United States Supreme Court.
 Named

 partners Lloyd Garrison and Randolph Paul joined in the mid-1940s.